imahuph1/Newbookplace/Prime/Outline.md

 - Reborn on Domhan
 - A system RPG world
-- Has a character trainer (Can change stats, skill points, skill levels)
+- Has a character trainer (Can change stats, skill levels, skill points)
+- skills learned in two ways, bought with skill points earned at level ups, and by practicing skill.  skill levels earned by practicing skill.
+- skill points, one earned each odd level.
 - System limited one change per level. does stack can hold multiple changes.
 - each change can affect one line of the status sheet
 - ie can change vitality from 8 to 1500 or skill points from 1 to 999 or change a skill level from 1 to 20